Dimitsana: Sights

 Dimitsana is a stone-built village with remarkable mansions, most of which are now restored.
 It is a typical sample of Gortynia's architecture and it is registered as a traditional one.
 The statue of Patriarch Gregory V dominates in the central square and also the family houses of both him and Germanos III of Old Patras can be seen.

-Dimitsana's Library contains today about 35,000 books, manuscripts and documents.
+Today, Dimitsana's Library contains about 35,000 books, manuscripts and documents.
 In Dimitsana's Museum, housed in the Library, there are collections of weaving, looms and handicrafts and an archaeological one.
-The Elementary School was built 1898–1910, by a donation of Andreas Syngros, and is a characteristic sample of that period.
-It operated as a girls' school until 1930 and later as county court.
+The Elementary School was built from 1898 to 1910, by a donation of Andreas Syngros, and is a characteristic sample of that period.
+It operated as a girls' school until 1930 and later as a county court.

-Not far from the village is the Open-air Water Power Museum (1997), created by restoration of abandoned pre-industrial facilities, based on the Water Power.
-It includes a flourmill, a traditional cauldron, a tannery, a tanner's house and a gunpowder mill.
+Not far from the village is the Open-air Water Power Museum (1997), created by restoring abandoned pre-industrial facilities, based on Water Power.
+It includes a flour mill, a traditional cauldron, a tannery, a tanner's house and a gunpowder mill.

 In the surroundings important sights include the Old and the New Philosophou Monastery and Prodromou Monastery, both located inside Loussios's gorge.